sergivalverde/cnn-ms-lesion-segmentation/README.md

+# WARNING:

+*DEPRECATED*: This repository is not maintained anymore.
+For a new version of the toolbox, see [https://github.com/sergivalverde/nicMSlesions]

 # Multiple Sclerosis (MS) lesion segmentation of MRI images using a cascade of two 3D convolutional neural networks

 This repository implements the method proposed in the [NeuroImage publication](https://doi.org/10.1016/j.neuroimage.2017.04.034), but an electronic preprint is available from [Arxiv](http://arxiv.org/abs/1702.04869):